 The Australian government, along with industry partners, plays a crucial role in promoting and supporting cybersecurity efforts within the healthcare sector.
 Initiatives like the Australian Cyber Security Centre (ACSC) and the Australian Digital Health Agency (ADHA) help educate healthcare professionals and provide resources to strengthen the cybersecurity posture of healthcare organisations, and individuals by allowing safeguards on initiatives such as My Health Record.
 Industry collaboration and partnerships are vital in sharing knowledge, best practices, and threat intelligence to stay ahead of cyber criminals.

 Operational Technology has undoubtedly revolutionised the healthcare industry, but it also brings with it the challenge of securing these vital systems.
-By increasing cyber security awareness, implementing robust security measures, and fostering strong government support for the industry, the healthcare sector can continue to reap the benefits of OT while ensuring uninterrupted, high-quality care and securing sensitive patient information.
+By increasing cyber security awareness and training, implementing robust security measures, and fostering strong government support for the industry, the healthcare sector can continue to reap the benefits of OT while ensuring uninterrupted, high-quality care and securing sensitive patient information.